ATHANASIOS E. ATHANASIOU STUDENT RESEARCH AWARD [GOS-EPSOS] 2026

 - The award is presented to the best abstract featuring original research on a topic of orthodontic interest, conducted by a current or a former postgraduate student as part of their orthodontic specialty training program.

-- The nominees must be currently enrolled in an accredited orthodontic specialty training program or must not have completed their orthodontic specialty training in such a program for more than 1 year at the time of closure of applications deadline for this award.
+3. The nominees must be currently enrolled in an accredited orthodontic specialty training program or must not have completed their orthodontic specialty training in such a program for more than 1 year at the time of the closure of the application deadline for this award.

-- The award winner should present the research project during the Annual EPSOS Conference taking place together with the annual congress of the European Orthodontic Society.
-Each presentation will usually take 5 min.
+5. The award winner should present the research project at the Annual EPSOS Conference, which is held alongside the annual congress of the European Orthodontic Society.
+Each presentation will usually last 5 min.

-- Awards will be formally recognized by the Greek Orthodontic Society during the Annual EPSOS Conference, by the President of the GOS or a designated representative.
+6. The award will be officially presented by the Greek Orthodontic Society during the Annual EPSOS Conference, either by the President of GOS or a designated representative.

-- The award winner will receive a cash prize of 500 euros, a plaque from the GOS acknowledging the award and an invitation to attend the GOS Annual Congress and present the research project.
+7. The award winner will receive a 500-euro cash prize, a GOS acknowledgment plaque, and an invitation to present their research project at the GOS Annual Congress.

-- The award winner should mention the Athanasios E. Athanasiou Student Research Award [GOS-EPSOS] and the Greek Orthodontic Society in any publication or presentation resulting from the award-winning research project.
+9. The award recipient should acknowledge the Athanasios E. Athanasiou Student Research Award [GOS-EPSOS] and the Greek Orthodontic Society in all publications or presentations that stem from the award-winning research project.

-- The Greek Orthodontic Society may publicize the Athanasios E. Athanasiou Student Research Award [GOS-EPSOS] and the award winner in any way and means it deems fit.
+10. The Greek Orthodontic Society may publicize the Athanasios E. Athanasiou Student Research Award [GOS-EPSOS] and its recipient through any methods it considers appropriate.

-- The European Postgraduate Student Orthodontic Society undertakes the obligation to publicize the Athanasios E. Athanasiou Student Research Award [GOS-EPSOS] through its website and social media channels and acknowledge the sponsorship of the Greek Orthodontic Society by featuring the Society name and logo in all relevant texts, graphics, posts or materials of any nature used to publicize the Award.
+11. The European Postgraduate Student Orthodontic Society commits to promoting the Athanasios E. Athanasiou Student Research Award [GOS-EPSOS] via its website and social media platforms.
+It will also recognize the Greek Orthodontic Society’s sponsorship by including the Society’s name and logo in all related texts, graphics, posts, or materials used to publicize the Award.

 SUBMISSION INSTRUCTIONS FOR THE ATHANASIOS E. ATHANASIOU AWARD